Philodendron elegans (Finger-leaf Philodendron) Indoor Care, Propagation, Problems and Solutions

 Skeleton Key Philodendron can grow to about 33 feet in its native habitat but indoors it grows to about 6-8 feet.
 The leaves can grow to 1.8 feet long by 1 foot wide.

 Philodendron elegans like other Philodendrons is toxic to both humans and pets as indicated by National Capital Poison Center.
 The plants contain Calcium oxalate crystals.
 If ingested, it can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
-Therefore, keep your Philodendron elegans away from the reach of children and pets.
+Therefore, keep it away from the reach of children, cats, dogs, and other pets.

 Where to Buy